Content

 =IF(C3=101, CONCATENATE(C3, “_”, B3), “”)

-If you're looking for a method with fewer variables, the simplified CONCATENATE function is what you need.
-It directly combines values from specified cells, making it an easier solution for merging data without any extra steps.
+Use the CONCATENATE function if you’re looking for a method with fewer variables.
+It directly combines values from specified cells, making it easier to merge data without any extra steps in Google Sheets.

 =CONCATENATE(B3," ",C3)